The importance of dental hygiene

 Oral Hygiene - Cleaning your teeth mouth and gums

 Having a clean mouth is important.
 It makes you feel good about yourself.
-It gives you fresh breath and a nicer-looking smile.
+It also gives you fresh breath and a nicer-looking smile.
 Since childhood, you've probably heard that brushing and flossing your teeth daily are necessary for good dental health.
 But like many people, you may not be sure why.
 Brushing and flossing removes a thin sticky film of bacteria that grows on your teeth.
 This sticky film, called plaque, is the main cause of tooth decay and gum disease.

 The causes of plaque

 Many of the foods you eat cause the bacteria in your mouth to produce acids.
 Sugar foods, such as candy and cookies, are not the only culprits.
 Starches, such as bread, crackers, and cereal also cause acids to form.
 If you snack often, you could be having acid attacks all day long.
 After many acid attacks, your teeth may decay.
 Plaque also produces substances that irritate the gums, making them red, tender or prone to bleeding.

 Gum disease (also called periodontal disease) is an infection of the tissues surrounding and supporting the teeth.
 It is a major cause of tooth loss in adults.
 Because gum disease is usually painless, however, you may not know you have it.